Jamesthe1/nirvanamm/README.md

 ```
 - Create a .zip file
 - Emplace all the associated files with your mod in this zip
+	> NOTE: Files and folders are directly copied from the zip to the game's directory.
+So if there's a file at `musicpacks/my_pack/song.mp3`, it will appear the same way in the game folder.

 ## Stretch goals (post-v1.0):
 - Profiles